ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-introduction.md

 The project will update to the newest version automatically.

 ### Activating The Watcher
-In order for your files to compile and have their compiled lua or javascript equivalents, it is required to activate the watcher.
-The watcher watches over all changes done on your files in the project, and immediately produces a lua or javascript equivalent, assuming the file compiled with no errors.
+In order for your files to compile and have their compiled Lua or javascript equivalents, it is required to activate the watcher.
+The watcher watches over all changes done on your files in the project, and immediately produces a Lua or javascript equivalent, assuming the file compiled with no errors.
 There are three ways to activate the watcher:

 * Using VSCode's terminal: If you're using VSCode and it has your project's folder loaded, click on Terminal -> Run Build Task.
 Alternatively, you can use the hotkey for it, default `Ctrl+Shift+B`.